-Scale pilots to facilitate uptake of electric cooking in Cambodia iDE, Nexus for Development, ATEC Kandal, Ang Snoul

-Background

-Finding a reliable and clean source of cooking fuel in developing countries is a persistent obstacle for poor households.
+Scale pilots to facilitate uptake of electric cooking in Cambodia iDE, Nexus for Development, ATEC Kandal, Ang Snoul Background Finding a reliable and clean source of cooking fuel in developing countries is a persistent obstacle for poor households.
 80% of the rural population in Cambodia does not have access to clean cooking (ESMAP, 2017).
 Most rural Cambodians cook with wood (77%) and 6% cook with charcoal, spending approximately 1.5 hours a day on cooking.
 Cooking on traditional biomass stoves not only contributes to deforestation, local natural resource degradation and increased greenhouse gas emissions, but also has severe negative impacts on health through the smoke that pollutes households and the ambient air.
 The low level of modern cooking services taken up in Cambodia suggests it is time to introduce a new technology and solution to change behaviour and offer rural Cambodian households an option to transition away from cooking with firewood and charcoal, and mitigate the negative impacts on health, forests and air quality.

-Objectives

-Overall Objectives:

-Test how electric cooking products and innovative delivery methods can be effectively introduced and scaled to be affordable, meet household needs, and accelerate a transition to clean cooking in Cambodia.
+Outputs and key activities • Increased awareness of clean cooking technologies and the benefits of clean cooking to the household among rural Cambodian households. • Increased adoption of clean cooking technologies among rural Cambodian households • Ensuring equitable access to and adoption of clean cooking technologies for all rural Cambodian households • Rural Cambodian households use electricity for cooking in place of biomass contributing to climate benefits (air pollution and deforestation) • Increased use of clean cooking technologies among rural Cambodian households Objectives Overall Objectives: Test how electric cooking products and innovative delivery methods can be effectively introduced and scaled to be affordable, meet household needs, and accelerate a transition to clean cooking in Cambodia.
 Understand the climate impacts of this transition in Cambodia.

-Specific Objectives:

-- Address barriers for rural households to adopt electric cooking devices - Test and iterate different products/technologies, financial mechanisms and business model combinations, including the viability and potential of carbon finance to assist broader adoption of electric cooking devices in Cambodia - Identify approaches (products, distribution of the products, financial models including carbon finance, service delivery models) for effectively scaling up new electric cooking products in the Cambodian market
+Specific Objectives: • Address barriers for rural households to adopt electric cooking devices

+• Test and iterate different products/technologies, financial mechanisms and business model combinations, including the viability and potential of carbon finance to assist broader adoption of electric cooking devices in Cambodia • Identify approaches (products, distribution of the products, financial models including carbon finance, service delivery models) for effectively • Protocols and policies for carbon credit generation are proposed, recognizing Implementation progress The project was finished and reached 1,167 households (receiving full sales pitches) and generated 268 sales of electric stoves generating 26.3% sales conversion.
+A large factor driving the decision making for households are the availability of affordable installments starting at 10\$ per month.
+These results provide a positive indication of innovative electric cooking technology matching people's needs.